Logarithmic Gromov-Witten theory with expansions: Curves and automorphisms

-Related instances of moduli spaces of curves with strictly semistable components, but finite automorphism group, have appeared in the literature.
+\begin{remark}(Semistable curves) Logarithmic curves with strictly semistable components, but finite automorphism group, have appeared in the literature.
 The moduli spaces of radially aligned curves constructed in~\cite{RSW17A} are examples, where every curve admits \textit{canonical} rational bubbling depending on the tropical structure.
-A closely related phenomenon appears in Smyth's genus $1$ curves with Gorenstein singularities~\cite[Corollary~2.4]{Smyth}.
-Finally, in Parker's category of exploded manifolds, an exploded stable curve $\mathbf{C}$ over a point with tropical part $\plC$ can be identified as follows.
-Take a one-parameter family of stable curves $\mathscr C_t$ over the Hahn series field $\CC[\![{\RR}_{\geq 0}]\!]$ with smooth general fiber, and consider the inverse system of all toroidal blowups of the family.
-This system contains special fibers with arbitrarily many rational bubbles.
-The inverse limit can be taken in the category of locally topologically ringed topological spaces and has the same underlying point set as $\mathbf{C}$, see~\cite{F15,FP15}.
-It has infinitely many rational bubbles, but Parker's moduli spaces nonetheless have finite isotropy groups.
+A related phenomenon appears in Smyth's genus $1$ curves with Gorenstein singularities~\cite[Corollary~2.4]{Smyth}.
+They are also a constant presence in Parker's exploded manifolds. \end{remark}